Bat Creek Stone

 In the late nineteenth century, when the tablet was found, Cyrus Thomas, the director of the mound excavations, concluded the inscription presented letters from the Cherokee alphabet.
 This interpretation was accepted at the time but was contested about a century later by Cyrus H. Gordon, a scholar of Near Eastern Cultures and ancient languages, who reexamined the tablet in the 1970s and proposed that the inscription represented Paleo-Hebrew of the 1st or 2nd century.
 The consensus among archaeologists is that the tablet is a hoax.
 Supporting its authenticity, economist J. Huston McCulloch argued that the ancient Hebrew text on the stone supports pre-Columbian transoceanic contact theories.
-Countering the notion of pre-Columbian transoceanic contact theories, archaeologists Robert Mainfort and Mary Kwas have concluded that the inscription is not a genuine paleo-Hebrew artifact but rather a 19th-century forgery.
+Countering the notion of pre-Columbian transoceanic contact theories, archaeologists Robert Mainfort and Mary Kwas believe that the inscription is not a genuine paleo-Hebrew artifact but rather a 19th-century forgery.
+They point to similarities between the inscription and an illustration of Paleo-Hebrew writing published before the stone’s discovery, and also question the reliability of the stone’s reported archaeological context.
 Furthermore, the conclusions drawn by Mainfort and Kwas have been accepted by other archaeologists and members of academic communities.

-Today the probable source used by the forger to create the inscription has been identified, yet the question of who made the tablet and why remains unanswered.
+Today, the question of who made the tablet and why remains unanswered.